CMHAAorg/cmhaa-website/site/content/contact.md

     form_lead: Pease let us know how we may assist you.
 Complete the form below and we will be in touch.
     form_description: >-
-      If you'd like to receive updates from us when we have news, information, or opportunities that contribute to the business community's understanding or approach to workplace mental health, please provide your name and email in the newsletter sign-up form at the bottom of this page.
+      If you'd like to receive updates from us, please provide your name and email in the newsletter sign-up form at the bottom of this page.
+We will only contact you when we have relevant news, information or opportunities to share that serve the business community's interest in workplace mental health.

-      You may also like to follow us on [LinkedIn](https://www.linkedin.com/company/corporate-mental-health-alliance-australia/) and [Twitter](https://twitter.com/CMHA_Aus).
+      You can also follow us on [LinkedIn](https://www.linkedin.com/company/corporate-mental-health-alliance-australia/) and [Twitter](https://twitter.com/CMHA_Aus).

       > Please note that we do not provide clinical services for people in need of direct mental health or crisis support.